Skip to content

 • Click on the "+" that appeared

-• Select "Graph", "upload" and select your PG graph that you downloded.
+• Select "Graph", "upload", "Browse" and select the PG graph (.xg) that you downloaded.

-• On the right, click on the grey wheel, set reference paths in reds and others in grays
+• On the right, click on the grey wheel, set reference paths in reds and others in grayscale

 • Close windows with the small cross on top right corner of the windows